3. Compilation, Debugging and Debuggers#

 3.2.2.
 Command Types#

 3.2.3.
-Revisiting Hello, World!#
+Revisiting Hello, World!

 In the last chapter, we introduced what the disassembly looks like for a “Hello, World!” program.
-You may have noticed that Compiler Explorer was set to the gcc compiler.
-For completeness, we include the generated disassembly for a clang compiler.

 __cxx_global_var_init: # @__cxx_global_var_init